Complimentary 1-Hour Webinar: Risks of Doing Social Media Searches for Pre-Employment Purposes

-Our objective is to provide you with information on this important topic, so that you can make well-informed hiring decisions, and reduce your liability.
+Our objective is to provide your organization with information on this important topic, so that you organization may make well-informed hiring decisions, and reduce your liability.
 The abundance of social media websites has resulted in the exploitation of social media information in the form of a paid service.
-As a very new avenue through which personal information is gleaned, social media is NOT currently endorsed by the FCRA.
-As a background screening company that puts your legal protection first, we feel it is our duty to provide you with the facts surrounding this new trend.
+As a very new avenue through which personal information is gleaned, social media is not currently endorsed by the Fair Credit Reporting Act (FCRA).
+As a background screening company that puts your organization’s legal protection first, we feel it is our duty to provide you with the facts surrounding this new trend.

-Many popular social media websites like Twitter, LinkedIn, MySpace, Facebook, and the like allow users to provide a great deal of detail regarding their personal background and lifestyle, including their relationship status (which can thus reference their sexual orientation), their affiliation or prior service with a branch of the military, their religious beliefs, their physical disabilities, and often, their current employer (or status as unemployed).
+Many popular social media websites like Twitter, LinkedIn, MySpace, Facebook, and the like allow users to provide a great amount of detail regarding their personal background and lifestyle.
+This includes their relationship status, affiliation or prior service with a branch of the military, religious beliefs, physical disabilities, and oftentimes identifies their current employer (or status as unemployed).

 Having access to this EEOC-protected applicant information can expose employers to liability for violating any or all of the following statues:

 - Age Discrimination in Employment Act of 1967 (29 U.S. Code Chapter 14)

 - Americans with Disabilities Act of 1990, Title I